Want to learn how to start a blog on SiteGround and then make money blogging? Can it even be done?

 Let’s use a house metaphor to make this super simple to understand.
 Your visitors are your guests whom you are inviting into your house (your website) for a delicious meal (your content)!

 - A domain name = Your address.
 This is the address where people can go to find your blog.
-(Example: This blog’s domain name is whereverwriter.com)
+(Example: This blog’s domain name is whereverwriter.com).
+You can purchase your domain name right on Siteground’s site.
+It’s a part of the process so no worries there.

-- A CMS (WordPress) = Your kitchen.
-In this case we will use WordPress.
-A CMS is the “behind the scenes” area of your blog where you (the administrator) control and tweak content.
+- A CMS (Content Management System) = Your kitchen.
+In this case, I would highly recommend your CMS be WordPress.org.
+There is a difference between WordPress.com and WordPress.org, and if you want to be in charge of your own blog, and own your content, you will want to use WordPress.org.
+Your CMS, or WordPress, is the “behind the scenes” area of your blog where you (the administrator) control and tweak content.
 This is where you will write and publish posts and manage plugins.
 Let’s say that the CMS is the kitchen where you’ll cook up the delicious meal you’ll serve your guests (AKA content for your visitors).
 (Example: My blog is on the WordPress CMS.)
+Remember, that’s WordPress.org NOT WordPress.com

 - Web hosting = Your plot of land.
 You’ll need a place on which to build your house, right?
 Your host is where all your blog’s files are stored.
-(Example: My blog’s host is SiteGround.)
+I only recommend one hosting service and that is because I use them and know how excellent they are.
+My host is SiteGround.)
+I will go into more detail below why I like them so much.

 Which Web Host Is the Best?

 To remain balanced, there are SO MANY OPTIONS for hosting companies.
 Popular ones include HostGator and Bluehost (my former hosting company) BUT I highly recommend SiteGround.
-You can go here to find out why I switched from Bluehost to SiteGround.
+If you really want the details, you can read here why I switched from Bluehost to SiteGround.

 Can You Really Make Money Blogging?